shupershuff/Diablo2RLoader/README.md

 **Q:** I get 2FA/MFA Battlenet prompts on my screen but even though I approve, when the game loads it won't show online characters.<br>
 **A1:** Bad news here sorry, Diablo does not work with MFA enabled when launching the game from a shortcut with parameters.
 Blame Blizzard, their MFA solution overall isn't great either.<br>
-**A2:** That said, it is possible to connect if you utilise the Auth Token method instead of Parameters.
-You need to set this up (See Auth Token steps in [Setup Your Accounts](#2-setup-your-accounts)).
+That said, it is possible to connect if you utilise the Auth Token method instead of Parameters.
+To setup AuthToken authentication, (see Auth Token steps in [Setup Your Accounts](#2-setup-your-accounts)).

 **Q:** I have suggestions and/or issues with this, where do I post these?<br>
 **A:** Please use GitHub issues for any feedback.
 Thanks!